Key Takeaways

 Why Having a Favorite Person Can Be Harmful

-While seeking connection is natural, the favorite person dynamic creates specific challenges.
+While seeking connection is natural, the favorite person pattern creates specific challenges.
 Intense dependence places immense pressure on the favorite person, who may feel overwhelmed by the responsibility of managing another’s emotional stability.
 This pressure often leads to relationship strain or eventual breakdown, confirming the abandonment fears that the person with BPD dreads most.

-For individuals with BPD, this pattern prevents the development of self-soothing skills and emotional independence.
-Instead of managing emotions internally, the individual relies on the favorite person for regulation.
 This dependence limits personal growth, as decisions and self-worth become contingent on the other person’s opinions.
 Consequently, the pattern reinforces core BPD symptoms like identity disturbance and emotional dysregulation.

 Evidence-Based Strategies to Reduce FP Dependence